 Upon opting out of the FPS 2006 Special Members you would become a special deferred member.
 The deferred pension would be assessed on the pensionable service accrued from the date on which your election to join took effect, plus a service credit in respect of the mandatory special period contributions that you have paid at the date of opting out.
 If you had not paid these contributions in full at the date of opting out, you would be given a pro rated service credit based on the sum due and the sum paid.
 Or, if you wish, you may pay the balance of contributions within three months of opting out and you would then be given credit for the full amount of special pensionable service that you had been "purchasing".

 You can request that your deferred pension should be converted to a transfer value payable to another approved pension arrangement.

-On opting out, you would cease to have any further cover under the FPS (other than that provided by any deferred pension).
-You would, however, continue to be covered by the provisions of the Firefighters' Compensation Scheme in the event of a qualifying injury.
+You would cease to have any further cover under the FPS (other than that provided by a deferred pension).
+You would, however, continue to be covered by the provisions of the Firefighters’ Compensation Scheme in the event of a qualifying injury.

 If you subsequently change your mind and wish to rejoin the FPS you may do so, provided you satisfy the membership conditions at that time.
 Your written, signed election to rejoin would take effect from the start of the following pay period.
 You would not, however, be permitted to rejoin as a special firefighter member, nor would you be able to resume payment of any mandatory special period contributions.
 Instead you would become a standard member subject to the terms of the unmodified FPS 2006.